Right Effort/Make Yourself Proud

 But I don’t typically understand why I am resting.
 I chastise myself; “Just when I was getting going!
 I really am useless.
 I’ll never get anywhere.”
 So unkind!
 Not enough understanding.

 The path of the creative is not an easy one, and it involves swimming upstream.
 It takes courageous effort, on a regular basis, to keep on swimming.
 I am terrified of giving up.
 Every day, I either step up to the plate and create, or I chicken out and watch youtube videos.
 Regardless of which path I choose, the next day I wake up and face the choice again.
 There is no guarantee that I will keep stepping up, or that I will do it often enough to get anywhere.
 This is why I’m a nervous wreck.
 This is why I say, “Yeah, I guess so, but I want to be creating a lot more.”

 Unfortunately, I suspect that it also contributes to my trouble with peacefully, prolifically, sustainably creating.
 Is there some point at which a person has “gotten there”?
-Where she can relax, and trust that she has made it, and that she can believe that she will keep on creating, and people will keep on paying, and she is actually a real-live professional artist who isn’t about to collapse?
+Where they can relax, and trust that they have made it, and that they can believe that they will keep on creating, and people will keep on paying, and they are actually a real-live professional creator who isn’t about to collapse?
 Maybe.
 But I suspect it’s more about getting past an internal obstacle than reaching an external goal.
 I suspect it’s about trust.